About

 Goal:

-I enjoy working with passionate people, driven to create the future of technology.
+I enjoy working with curious people, driven to create the future of technology.
 I strive to be better every day and look for people who share that drive.

 Blogs